Spanish cruiser Cristóbal Colón: Operational history

 With the two Spanish destroyers by now also sunk, Cristóbal Colón steamed on alone, the last survivor of Cervera's squadron.
 For a time, it seemed that she might get away.
 Although her machinery was not able to get her up to her top speed after months of hard steaming, she was rated as the fastest ship of either side in the battle, was better armored and armed than her erstwhile squadron mates, and thus far had taken only two 5-inch (127 mm) or 6-inch (152 mm) hits.
 She was making 15 kn, and the fastest and closest U.S. ship, Brooklyn, was now six miles (10 km) behind her.
 Vixen was close behind Brooklyn.
 Armored cruiser USS New York, making 20 kn, was closing, and, farther behind, battleships Texas and Oregon also were making their best speed in pursuit.

 After another hour, Cristóbal Colón had run through all of her best coal, switched to an inferior grade, and began to lose speed.
 At 1220, Oregon fired a 13-inch (330-mm) round which landed just astern of Cristóbal Colón, and soon more 13 in rounds, as well as 8-inch (203-mm) shells from Brooklyn and New York, were landing around the Spanish ship.
 In contrast, she had only one 6-inch (152-mm) gun that would bear on her pursuers.
 All told, the Spanish cruiser was hit six times.
-When the range dropped to 2,000 yards (1,830 m), the commanding officer of Cristóbal Colón, Captain Emilio Díaz-Moreu y Quintana, decided that after a 50-mile run, the chase was over; in order to save the lives of her crew, he beached her at the mouth of the Turquino River, 75 mi west of Santiago, at 1315 hours and order his men to open the valves to scuttle the battleship to prevent it from being captured.
+When the range dropped to 2,000 yards (1,830 m), the commanding officer of Cristóbal Colón, Captain Emilio Díaz-Moreu y Quintana, decided that after a 50-mile run, the chase was over; in order to save the lives of her crew, he beached her at the mouth of the Turquino River, 75 mi west of Santiago, at 1315 hours and order his men to open the valves to scuttle the cruiser to prevent it from being captured.
 It was the end of the Battle of Santiago de Cuba.

 Some of her sailors made it ashore, although they had to beware of Cuban insurgents, who began to shoot the survivors of the wrecked Spanish ships.
 Others were rescued by American sailors who came alongside the wreck in small boats to take off survivors.